thanvietcuong/thanvietcuong.github.io/_pages/about.md

 Beside research, I am also interested in programming and math contests.
 When I was an undergraduate student, I participated in many competitions in mathematics and programming (the International Collegiate Programming Contest).
 I was fortunate enough to get good results in those contests.

-The pdf version of my CV can be download from [this site](https://thanvietcuong.github.io/files/Resume_Research.pdf).
+The pdf version of my CV can be downloaded from [this site](https://thanvietcuong.github.io/files/Resume_Research.pdf).
 A more detailed version can be found [here](https://thanvietcuong.github.io/cv/).
 If you have any question about my information, please contact me via my email: [cthan@umass.edu](cthan@umass.edu).

 ## News